 It earns 3x Membership Rewards points on all travel and dining purchases.
 Previously, Amex didn't have a card in their offering that provided bonus Membership Rewards points for non-airfare travel (think hotels, Uber, cruises, etc.).
 And while the American Express Gold Card earns 4x points per dollar spent at restaurants worldwide and 3x points per dollar on airfare booked directly with the airline and at amextravel.com, there are no spending incentives for other travel.

-And Amex’s top tier Platinum Card from American Express offers 5x points per dollar spent on airfare directly with the airlines and at amextravel.com.
-But it doesn’t offer any other spending bonus categories, making it a poor choice for everyday spending.
+And Amex's top tier Platinum Card from American Express offers 5x points per dollar spent on airfare directly with the airlines and at amextravel.com on up to $500,000 spent in this category each calendar year.
+But it doesn't offer any other spending bonus categories, making it a poor choice for everyday spending.

 The Amex Green Card splits the difference.
 It's no coincidence that American Express matched the bonus categories offered by both of Chase's Sapphire cards (travel and dining).
 This makes it a much better option for travelers looking to get a lot of bang for their buck and minimize the number of credit cards they carry.
 It truly becomes a one-size-fits-all travel card for many and may put pressure on Chase to look at Sapphire card improvements.